IRTF-HRPC/drafts/draft-feminism.md

 Internet access is recognized as a human right {{UNGA}}, but its effective guarantee depends on different and unequal social, cultural, economic and political conditions.
 In 2018, barely half of the world's population has access to the internet and in 88% of countries, men have more access than women {{ITU}}.
-Geographical location, age, educational and income level, as well as gender, significantly determine how people access to the Internet {{WebFoundation}}.
+Geographical location, age, educational and income level, as well as gender, significantly determine how people access to the internet {{WebFoundation}}.

-The Feminist Principles of the Internet {{FPI}} enphasizes that access must be to a universal, acceptable, affordable, unconditional, open, meaningful and equal Internet, which guarantees rights rather than restricts them.
-As some bodies have always been subject to social and cultural surveillance and violence because of their gender and sexuallity, their access to Internet is not satisfied with connected devices, but with safety and useful digital enviroments {{SmKee}}.
+The Feminist Principles of the Internet {{FPI}} enphasizes that access must be to a universal, acceptable, affordable, unconditional, open, meaningful and equal internet, which guarantees rights rather than restricts them.
+As some bodies have always been subject to social and cultural surveillance and violence because of their gender and sexuallity, their access to internet is not satisfied with connected devices, but with safety and useful digital enviroments {{SmKee}}.

-In this sense, access must be considered in several dimensions, in addition to Internet access as a possibility of being connected:
+In this sense, access must be considered in several dimensions, in addition to internet access as a possibility of being connected:

 ### 3.1.
 Access to information